 Article 12.
-Exemptions: previously acquired knowledge, conscientious objections, dissection-free variant
+Exemptions: previously acquired knowledge, conscientious objections

 - 1. If the student has previously acquired knowledge and competencies which are essentially equivalent with the learning outcomes of a subject that is part of the individual examination programme, the Examining Board, on a written request by the student, can grant an exemption from the interim examination.
 For this purpose, the Examining Board requests advice from the relevant Examiner. - 2.
-For the student transferring from an institution of higher education with which Wageningen University has a cooperation agreement, the Examining Board, if applicable, can grant an exemption by applying the grounds specified in the agreement of Wageningen University with that institution. - 3.
 The Examining Board can grant exemption from a mandatory practical assignment based on conscientious objections.
 The student requests such an exemption from the Examining Board at least two months before the practical assignment is scheduled.
 The Examining Board can determine that the student must complete a substitute practical assignment.